-Another quality design to consider is Anon’s M3, which costs $10 more than the Squad Mag but beats it in lens-changing speed with a pure magnetic system: just twist the corner of the frame and pop the lens out.
-In use, we found it to be surprisingly secure given the lack of an additional lever/lock, but it still can’t match the Smith in this regard (we trust the Squad Mag more in the event of a crash).
+Another quality design to consider is Anon’s M3 MFI, which costs a bit more than the Squad Mag but beats it in lens-changing speed with a pure magnetic system: Just twist the corner of the frame and pop the lens out.
+In use, we found it to be surprisingly secure given the lack of an additional lever/lock, but it still can’t match the Smith in this regard.
 And like the Smith, the Anon has quality optics, although we did experience some issues with fogging (on the other hand, the Anon has a better field of view).
 It’s a close call between the two, but the magnetic facemask that comes with the Anon (hence the MFI in the name) and attaches to the base of the goggle pushes it slightly ahead for us.

 Oakley is one of the few brands that can come close to matching Smith’s extensive goggle collection, with a quality lineup that features the brand’s well-respected Prizm lenses.
 At the $200 price point, the Flight Deck (offered in both medium and large frame sizes) is their leading model and differs from the Squad in a number of key areas.
-Most notably is style: rather than the semi-framed Squad, you get a frameless and sleek design that includes a large spherical lens.
+Most notably is style: Rather than the semi-framed Squad, you get a frameless and sleek design that includes a large spherical lens.
 And while optical quality may be similar between the two, the Flight Deck wins in field of view with its lower-profile shape.
 But you only get a single lens (a second lens can be purchased separately), and the change system is old-school and slow compared to Smith’s easy-to-use lever and magnet combo.
 From an optical perspective, the Oakley wins out, but the Squad is decidedly the more versatile of the two.

-At $30 less than the Squad Mag, Dragon’s NFX2 stands out as an excellent value with a simple yet effective lens-change system with dual locking levers at the sides and good overall performance.
+At around $20-$50 less than the Squad Mag (depending on lens tint), Dragon’s NFX2 stands out as a solid value with a simple yet effective lens-change system with dual locking levers at the sides and good overall performance.
 The Smith’s design is a bit more refined and secure with its magnets, but the difference is fairly minimal.
 The Dragon is also a bit smaller with a true medium fit versus the Squad Mag’s medium/large designation, but the Smith justifies its higher price tag with better field of view and higher-quality materials (the Dragon’s plastics feel pretty cheap in hand).
 Given these concerns, we recommend spending up for the Squad.

 If you’re thinking about buying gear that we’ve reviewed on Switchback Travel, you can help support us in the process.
 Just click on any of the seller links above, and if you make a purchase, we receive a small percentage of the transaction.
 The cost of the product is the same to you but this helps us continue to test and write about outdoor gear.
 Thanks and we appreciate your support!